-- Quality control: Depending on the data source the data may contain measurement errors, inconsistent data, and missing data.
+- 1. Quality control: Depending on the data source the data may contain measurement errors, inconsistent data, and missing data.
 Missing data in one level leads to rejection of only that level.
-We check for the following error conditions and reject the sounding: - Increasing height in subsequent levels - Increasing pressure with height - Temperatures larger than 330 K or smaller than 210 K (190 K at larger heights) - Pressure larger than 1050 hPa - Pressure smaller than 1 Pa, surface pressure smaller than 500 hPa - Height larger than 70 km or smaller than -200 m - 2.
-Applicability checks: - At least a 10 km height is reached with temperature and pressure information - At least -30 °C is reached with valid humidity information - At least 10 levels are present in the sounding - For some retrievals we reject raining clouds.
-These are detected by a threshold LWC larger than 3.5 g/m^2. - 3.
-Reformatting: The soundings are stored in a common data format, but without interpolating or changing the data.
+We check for the following error conditions and reject the profile: - Increasing height in subsequent levels - Increasing pressure with height - Temperatures larger than 330 K or smaller than 210 K (190 K at larger heights) - Pressure larger than 1050 hPa - Pressure smaller than 1 Pa, surface pressure smaller than 500 hPa - Height larger than 70 km or smaller than -200 m - 2.
+Applicability checks: - At least a 10 km height is reached with temperature and pressure information - At least -30 °C is reached with valid humidity information - At least 10 levels (below 10 km) are present in the profile

+3. Reformatting: The profiles are stored in a common data format, but without interpolating or changing the data.